HicaroD/BuildMySetup/README.md

 # BuildMySetup
-:wrench: A simple Bash script to set up my own development environment quickly, so I don't need to do it manually.
+:wrench: A simple Python script to set up my own development environment quickly, so I don't need to do it manually.

 ## Progress